-Tinnitus is the name for hearing noises that are not caused by an outside source.
-It's not usually a sign of any serious conditions and generally improves over time.
-There are treatments that can help.
+Tinnitus is the name for hearing noises that do not come from an outside source.
+It's not usually a sign of anything serious and may get better by itself.

 Check if you have tinnitus